Vietnam.vn - Nền tảng quảng bá Việt Nam

 Preserving and sustainably promoting the heritage values of Ha Long Bay - Cat Ba Archipelago

-On March 11, in Ha Long, Quang Ninh province and Hai Phong city welcomed and worked on the first day with the Response Monitoring Delegation of the UNESCO World Heritage Center and the International Union for Conservation of Nature (IUCN) in the program to assess the management and protection of the world heritage site of Ha Long Bay - Cat Ba Archipelago.
-Vice Chairman of Quang Ninh Provincial People's Committee Nguyen Thi Hanh, Vice Chairman of Hai Phong City People's Committee Hoang Minh Cuong and leaders of relevant departments, agencies and sectors of the two localities worked with the Delegation.
+On March 11, in Ha Long, Quang Ninh province and Hai Phong city welcomed and worked on the first day with the Response Monitoring Delegation of the UNESCO World Heritage Center and the International Union for Conservation of Nature (IUCN) in the program to evaluate the management and protection of the world heritage Ha Long Bay - Cat Ba Archipelago.
+Vice Chairman of Quang Ninh Provincial People's Committee Nguyen Thi Hanh, Vice Chairman of Hai Phong City People's Committee Hoang Minh Cuong and leaders of relevant departments, branches and sectors of the two localities worked with the Delegation.

-Speaking at the meeting, Vice Chairwoman of Quang Ninh Provincial People's Committee Nguyen Thi Hanh also emphasized: Since being recognized by UNESCO as a World Natural Heritage 30 years ago, Quang Ninh province has always paid special attention and made efforts to preserve and promote the sustainable value of Ha Long Bay.
-With the consistent viewpoint: Not exchanging the environment for economic development, up to now, Ha Long Bay with more than 1,500km2 of water surface area and 2,500 large and small rocky islands has always been protected in its original state.
+Speaking at the meeting, Vice Chairman of the Quang Ninh Provincial People's Committee Nguyen Thi Hanh also emphasized: Since being recognized by UNESCO as a World Natural Heritage Site 30 years ago, Quang Ninh province has always paid special attention to and strived to preserve and sustainably promote the value of Ha Long Bay.
+With the consistent principle of "not sacrificing the environment for economic development," to date, Ha Long Bay, with more than 1,500 square kilometers of water surface and 2,500 large and small islands, has always been protected in its original state.

-Quang Ninh province has implemented many synchronous solutions to preserve and promote the value of Ha Long Bay, ensuring the balance between heritage protection and socio-economic development.
-In particular, focusing on building and constantly improving plans, regulations, and overall management plans to protect and promote the outstanding global values of the heritage.
-Important documents such as: Plan for preservation, restoration, and rehabilitation of Ha Long Bay scenic spots; Plan for management of Ha Long Bay heritage; and Regulations on management, protection and promotion of heritage values have been issued and effectively implemented.
-To ensure the highest efficiency in management, Quang Ninh has also updated the detailed zoning of management areas on the Ha Long Bay world heritage map; built a Sustainable Tourism Development Plan and a Comprehensive Tourist Management System.
+Quang Ninh province has implemented many comprehensive solutions to preserve and promote the value of Ha Long Bay, ensuring a balance between heritage protection and socio-economic development.
+This includes focusing on building and continuously improving overall management plans, regulations, and strategies to protect and promote the outstanding global values of the heritage site.
+Important documents such as: the Plan for the Preservation, Restoration, and Rehabilitation of Ha Long Bay Scenic Landscapes; the Ha Long Bay Heritage Management Plan; and the Regulations on the Management, Protection, and Promotion of Heritage Values have been issued and effectively implemented.
+To ensure maximum management efficiency, Quang Ninh has also updated the detailed zoning of management areas on the Ha Long Bay World Heritage map; developed a Sustainable Tourism Development Plan; and established an Integrated Tourist Management System.

-Comrade Nguyen Thi Hanh, Vice Chairman of Quang Ninh Provincial People's Committee spoke at the meeting.
+Comrade Nguyen Thi Hanh, Vice Chairperson of the Quang Ninh Provincial People's Committee, delivered a speech at the working session.

-To protect the heritage ecosystem, the province has strictly banned the transportation of cement clinker in the bay; relocated coal mining activities and small-scale industrial activities out of the core and buffer zones of the heritage; completely banned fishing activities in the heritage area; replaced styrofoam buoys at floating structures in the bay with more sustainable floating materials; relocated residents living in the core heritage zone to shore; banned the use of disposable plastic products in Ha Long Bay...
+To protect the ecosystem of the heritage area, the province has strictly prohibited the transfer of cement clinker in the bay; relocated coal mining and other small-scale industrial activities out of the core and buffer zones of the heritage area; completely banned fishing in the heritage area; replaced styrofoam buoys at floating structures in the bay with more sustainable floating materials; relocated residents living in the core heritage zone to the shore; and banned the use of single-use plastic products in Ha Long Bay...

-Quang Ninh is also the first locality in the country to assess the tourism capacity of Ha Long Bay.
-The results have been used by specialized agencies in issuing policies and mechanisms, developing plans for heritage management and tourism activities...
+Quang Ninh is also the first locality nationwide to conduct an assessment of Ha Long Bay's tourism carrying capacity.
+The results have been used by specialized agencies in formulating policies, developing heritage management plans, and promoting tourism activities.

-Representatives of the Response Monitoring Team of the UNESCO World Heritage Center and the International Union for Conservation of Nature IUCN spoke at the working session.
+Representatives of the UNESCO World Heritage Centre and the International Union for Conservation of Nature (IUCN) Monitoring and Response Team spoke at the meeting.

-During the working session on March 11, the Response Monitoring Team of the UNESCO World Heritage Center and the International Union for Conservation of Nature (IUCN) highly appreciated the efforts and effectiveness of the solutions implemented by Quang Ninh Province and Hai Phong City in protecting Ha Long Bay - Cat Ba Archipelago.
-In particular, the team especially appreciated Quang Ninh's efforts in relocating residents in the core area of Ha Long Bay to the shore, as well as assessing the carrying capacity of the Bay to develop a sustainable tourism development plan.
+During the working session on March 11th, the Monitoring and Feedback Team from the UNESCO World Heritage Centre and the International Union for Conservation of Nature (IUCN) highly appreciated the efforts and effectiveness of the solutions implemented by Quang Ninh province and Hai Phong city in protecting Ha Long Bay and Cat Ba Archipelago.
+In particular, the team highly praised Quang Ninh's efforts in relocating residents from the core area of Ha Long Bay to the mainland, as well as its assessment of the Bay's carrying capacity to develop a sustainable tourism development plan.

-The delegation also requested the two localities to report on a number of issues related to heritage management coordination activities between the two localities; how to improve the effectiveness of management coordination; practical application in management based on heritage capacity assessment; regulations on environmental protection as well as planning and construction of projects in the area.
+The delegation also requested that the two localities provide additional reports on several issues regarding coordinated heritage management activities between the two localities; how to improve the effectiveness of coordinated management; practical application in management based on heritage carrying capacity assessment; regulations on environmental protection as well as planning and construction of projects in the area….

-Regarding coastal construction projects, Quang Ninh province also affirmed that all projects are implemented in the buffer zone and do not have any impact on the core heritage area.
-All projects, when approved, must conduct environmental impact assessments, as well as comply with general planning and general construction standards according to current regulations.
-During the implementation process, they are strictly managed and monitored, and if there are any negative impacts, they must be immediately remedied.
-The projects are implemented to ensure quality, achieve socio-economic efficiency, while still protecting the natural values of the heritage site, creating practical benefits for the local community.
+Regarding coastal construction projects, Quang Ninh province also affirmed that all projects are implemented in the buffer zone and have no impact on the core heritage area.
+All approved projects must undergo environmental impact assessments and comply with the general planning and construction standards according to current regulations.
+During implementation, they are strictly managed and monitored, and any negative impacts must be addressed immediately.
+The projects are implemented to ensure quality, achieve socio-economic efficiency, while protecting the natural values of the heritage area and creating tangible benefits for the local community.

-After 30 years of being recognized as a World Heritage Site, Ha Long Bay is still protected in its original state.
+Thirty years after being recognized as a World Heritage Site, Ha Long Bay has always been preserved in its original state.

-According to the representative of UNESCO Vietnam, Ha Long Bay and Cat Ba Archipelago have been recognized by UNESCO as World Natural Heritage thanks to their natural beauty and unique ecological value.
-This inter-provincial Heritage management cooperation model is also an important reference model for the development of the Law on Cultural Heritage, which was recently passed by the National Assembly at the end of 2024.
-By inviting the Feedback Monitoring Team of the World Heritage Center and IUCN to assess the overall conservation status of Ha Long Bay - Cat Ba Archipelago at the request of the World Heritage Committee, Quang Ninh Province and Hai Phong City hope that this will be an opportunity to continue receiving advice and comments from international experts on the conservation and sustainable promotion of the heritage's values.
+According to UNESCO Vietnam representatives, Ha Long Bay and Cat Ba Archipelago have been recognized by UNESCO as World Natural Heritage sites thanks to their unique natural beauty and ecological value.
+This inter-provincial heritage management cooperation model is also an important reference model for the development of the Law on Cultural Heritage, which was recently passed by the National Assembly at the end of 2024.
+By inviting the Monitoring and Response Team from the World Heritage Centre and IUCN to conduct a comprehensive assessment of the conservation status of Ha Long Bay and Cat Ba Archipelago, as requested by the World Heritage Committee, Quang Ninh province and Hai Phong city hope this will be an opportunity to continue receiving advice and suggestions from international experts on the conservation and sustainable development of the heritage site's value.
 The recommendations from the Monitoring Team will be an important basis for continuing to implement measures to protect and develop the heritage site in the future.

 Source: https://baoquangninh.vn/bao-ton-va-phat-huy-ben-vung-gia-tri-cua-di-san-vinh-ha-long-quan-dao-cat-ba-3347941.html